 Like JBL Bar 5.0, Sonos is a 5.0.2 soundbar that packs eleven discrete amplifiers, with two upward-facing drivers, three tweeters, and eight subwoofers that projects a surround sound upwards .
 Sonos also supports Dolby Atmos content, which is another advantage over the limited sound quality of Bose Soundbar 700, a 3.0.0 soundbar with only four drivers and one tweeter.

 Price: Bose Soundbar 700 vs Sonos Arc

 Surprisingly, both flagship soundbars come in at approximately the same price, even though they are expensive.
 Of course, it’s not surprising since both soundbars include unique features.

 Both soundbars are compatible with a subwoofer for more bass quality.
-Without a subwoofer, Sonos will still deliver top-tier sound, as our experts have discovered in this Bose Soundbar 700 vs Sonos Arc comparison.
-On the other hand, Bose Soundbar 700 doesn’t offer great sound without a subwoofer.
+Without a subwoofer, Sonos still delivers top-tier sound, as our experts have observed in this Bose Soundbar 700 vs Sonos Arc comparison.
+Like the newly released Denon Home Sound Bar 550, Bose Soundbar 700 doesn’t offer great sound without a subwoofer.

 When a subwoofer is added, both soundbars produce almost the same bass sound experience, although the Sonos still has an edge, thanks to the eight included woofers.

-The bass quality in Sonos is one of the strongest our team of experts has experienced.
+The bass quality in Sonos is one of the strongest our team of experts has experienced, including the Sonos One and Sonos Roam devices we reviewed.
 The bass quality is excellent and can be overwhelming, especially at night.
 However, this can be tuned down, thanks to the Night Sound and Enhanced Dialogue modes.